 The international Abrikosov Prize aims at recognizing outstanding achievements in the basic science of vortex behavior and correlated topics.

 Previous prize awards demonstrate the importance of the field of superconducting vortex physics.
-The Prize winners will be presented at the International Workshop on Vortex Matter in Superconductors and will deliver the Abrikosov Prize lecture.
+The Abrikosov Prize in Vortex Physics 2017 is awarded jointly to:

 The Nobel Prize in Physics 2003